iCliniq Logo

 Published At November 18, 2022

 Rotavirus is a type of contagious virus that causes stomach flu in children.
 Infection from this virus can lead to vomiting, diarrhea, and intestinal pain.
 It is one of the most common forms of disease that causes diarrhea worldwide.
-Diarrhea can be so severe that a child might lose fluid leading to dehydration in babies between three to fifteen months.
+Diarrhea can be so severe that a child might lose fluid, leading to dehydration.
+The condition may occur in babies between three to fifteen months.
 Rotavirus infection is one of the significant causes of death in children globally.
 Most of the time, children recover through proper fluid intake, care, and rest.
 However, in severe cases of diarrhea, children suffer from dehydration and require emergency treatment.

 What Is Rotavirus?

 Rotavirus is one of the most common causes of gastrointestinal infection.
 It is a double-stranded virus of the Retroviridae family.
 It consists of 11 gene segments with three concentric shells.
-The outermost shell contains two proteins, G protein, and P protein which neutralize human antibodies in the immune body.
-In the family of retroviral G1 and G2 are the most infectious strains of the virus.
+The outermost shell contains two proteins, G protein and P protein, which neutralize human antibodies in the immune body.
+In the family of retroviral, G1 and G2 are the most infectious strains of the virus.
 It is a very stable virus.
-If it is not disinfected in between weeks and months, it remains viable.
+The infection remains viable if it is not disinfected between weeks and months.

 How Is Rotavirus Infection Caused?

-Rotavirus enters the child's body through the mouth.
-It replicates itself in the villous epithelium of the small intestine.
-Once it reaches the small intestine and causes infection, the intestinal absorption of sodium, glucose water, alkaline phosphatase, and lactase is decreased, resulting in diarrhea.
+Rotavirus enters the child's body through the mouth and replicates in the villous epithelium of the small intestine.
+Once it reaches the small intestine and causes infection, the intestinal absorption of sodium, glucose water, alkaline phosphatase, and lactase decreases, resulting in diarrhea.
 Serum and mucosal antibodies are produced against the virus, acting as cell-mediated immunity.
-However, there are chances of infection even after recovery from the disease.
+However, there is a chance of infection even after recovery from the disease.
 Rotavirus can be seen in any group but most commonly affects children.

 How Is Rotavirus Transmitted?

-The rotavirus incubation period is 48 hours, and clinical symptoms are seen between five to seven days.
+The incubation period of rotavirus is 48 hours, and clinical symptoms are seen between five to seven days.
 Rotavirus spreads through hand-to-mouth contact.

 Following are the various routes of transmission.